nohack11/comp3670-project/README.md

 * [Bill Shema](https://github.com/nohack11)

 ### Steps to Run the program
-we recommend using Intellij Idea with pcap4j maven packages
+we recommend using IntelliJ Idea with pcap4j maven packages

 to run the program, please run the Jobcreator.java and then Jobseeker.java"